ocaml-ppx/ppx_deriving/README.md

 The module is used to demonstrate that `show_myfpclass` really accepts `Pervasives.fpclass`, and not just `M.myfpclass`.

-The need to repeat the type definition may look tedious, but consider this: if the definition was automatically imported from the declaration point, how would you attach attributes to refine the behavior of the deriving plugin?

-Nevertheless, for the case where no attributes need to be attached, it is possible to use [ppx_import](https://github.com/whitequark/ppx_import#usage) to automatically pull in the type definition.
+To avoid the need to repeat the type definition, it is possible to use [ppx_import](https://github.com/whitequark/ppx_import#usage) to automatically pull in the type definition.
+Attributes can be attached using its `[@with]` replacement feature.

 Plugin conventions
 ------------------